rust-lang/book/src/ch03-05-control-flow.md

 }
 ```

-Running this will print "number was something other than zero".
+Running this will print `number was something other than zero`.

 #### Multiple Conditions with `else if`

-We can have multiple conditions by combining `if` and `else` in an `else if`
+We can have multiple coniditions by combining `if` and `else` in an `else if`
 expression.
 For example:

 Filename: src/main.rs